Yukimaikoriya/AltBot/meeting_notes.md

 ### Meeting Details

 #### Finalizing ALTTagMLService Features
-Andrew and Xuanyu presented proposed features for ALTTagMLService, seeking input from Shreyas and Jash for finalization.
+Onkar and Xuanyu presented proposed features for ALTTagMLService, seeking input from Shreyas and Jash for finalization.

 #### Integration Plan for AltBotService and ALTTagMLService
 Discussions centered on the seamless integration of AltBotService with ALTTagMLService, ensuring smooth functionality between the web GUI and the Mastodon Bot.